manojpawarsj12/gobber/Readme.md

 # Gobber

-Gobber is a package manager for NPM, designed to simplify the process of managing dependencies for your Node.js projects.
+Gobber is a package manager for Go, designed to simplify the process of managing dependencies for your Go projects.

 ## Installation